 of the County Clerk or have a postmark on or before Nov.
 3rd.

 accepted through Oct.
 29, the Clerk, as well as Gov. J.B.
 Pritzker and the

-Illinois State Board of Elections, all recommend voters apply much earlier,
+Illinois State Board of Elections, all recommended voters to have applied by

 Once the County Clerk’s

-or email alerts tracking their ballot status.
-Any voters with questions
+to receive text or email alerts tracking their ballot status.
+Any voters

-or concerns regarding the status of their ballot are encouraged to contact our
+with questions or concerns regarding the status of their ballot are encouraged

 DuPage County voters have